 A lot of the statistics from SIDS linked to co-sleeping is by parents who never intended to co-sleep.
-Sometimes parents can become so exhausted by frequent night waking that they take the baby into bed as a last resort.
+Sometimes parents can become so exhausted by frequent night waking that they take the baby to bed as a last resort.

 The problem is that if you never intend to co-sleep your bed space will not be suitable for co-sleeping.
-This means your baby is at greater risk of overheating, suffocation, entrapment or strangulation by loose bedding.
+This means your baby is at higher risk of overheating, suffocation, entrapment or strangulation by loose bedding.

-Sofa sleeping is another cause for high co-sleeping and SIDS statistics.
+Sofa sleeping is another cause for greater co-sleeping and SIDS statistics.
 You should never sleep with your baby on a sofa even for a nap.
 It’s common for parents to place baby on their tummy to sleep on a sofa.
 This is the riskiest position for SIDS.

 The second risk of sofa sleep with baby is that they slip down the sides and become trapped between parent and sofa back or cushions.
-Again this situation is very common with parents who are exhausted and do not intend to co-sleep with the baby.
+Again this situation is common with parents who are exhausted and do not intend to co-sleep with the baby.